Skulltrail192/One-Core-API-Binaries/README.md

 - Allow support for new hardware with new drivers controllers;

 **One-Core-API allows you to run:**
+- JetBrains Applications up to latest releases (2024);
+- Android Studio up to latest;
+- NetBeans up to latest;
+- Eclipse IDE up to latest;
-- JetBrains Applications until 2021.3;
+- Adobe Applications (Photoshop, Illustrator, Dreamweaver, etc) until 2019;
-- JetBrains WebStorm 2021;
-- Intellij 2021 (Other versions may work too);
-- Adobe Photoshop CC 2018;
 - Filezilla (latest);
 - LibreOffice 24.0.x (latest);
-- Discord 0.309.0
+- Discord 0.309.0;
+- Legocord (Discord fork) last
-- Visual Studio 2012;
+- Visual Studio 2012 and Visual Studio 2013;
-- Visual Studio Code up to 1.83.1;
+- Visual Studio Code up to latest;
-- Codium up to 1.89.x;
+- Codium up to latest;
-- Chrome up to version 129;
+- Chrome up to latest;
-- Opera up to version 106;
+- Opera up to latest
-- Firefox up to version 130 beta (with some bugs);
+- Firefox up to latest (however, youtube only works fine until version 130);
-- Microsoft Edge up to version 128;
+- Microsoft Edge up to latest;
-- Brave up to version 1.x (Chromium 129);
+- Brave up to latest;
-- Yandex Browser latest version;
+- Yandex Browser up to latest;
-- Thorium browser up to 109;
+- Thorium browser up to latest;
-- Supermium up to version 124;
+- Supermium up to latest;
 - Seamonkey up to version 2.53.10;
-- Thunderbird up to version 121;
+- Thunderbird up to latest;
 - Maxthon up to version 7.1.6;
 - Vivaldi up to the latest version;
 - JDK 1.8 (only Windows XP x64 for now);